asemio/SZXX/README.md

 - the XLSX format requires reading and parsing **a lot** of XML data just to produce a single row of XLSX output

 All in all:
-- `SZXX.Zip` is fast
+- `SZXX.Zip` and `SZXX.Xml` are fast
-- `SZXX.Xml` is respectable
-- `SZXX.Xlsx` is slow compared to a CSV parser, but comparable to the average (simpler) non-streaming parsers that load everything into memory.
+- `SZXX.Xlsx` is slow compared to a CSV parser, but comparable to the average non-streaming parser that loads everything into memory.
 An equally optimized non-streaming parser should manage to be faster than `SZXX.Xlsx`.

 Using 1 core on an ancient 2015 Macbook Pro, SZXX processes an enormous 28-column x 1,048,576-row XLSX file in 99 seconds **using only 11MB of memory**.
 The same file takes 70 seconds to open in LibreOffice using 2 cores and **1.8GB of memory**.